google/cpp-from-the-sky-down/tafn/tafn.md

-# Types as Function Names
+# Types as function names
 ## TLDR:

 A single general addition to the C++ core language will be able to solve what are currently viewed as multiple independent problems: